 I got an offer to work in a Japanese cruise ship as the Japanese – English reception staff.
 I didn’t think twice to say “yes”, and started to sail around July 2015 from Kobe, Japan.
-I have blessed my parent’s support on my decision even-though they know for a woman who becomes a sailor, the challenge and struggle were comparatively harder than men.
+I have blessed my parent’s support on my decision even though they know for a woman who becomes a sailor, the challenge and struggle were comparatively harder than men.

 The system in the cruise ship basically the same as in the hotels and since I worked in the reception division, I have to handle and listen to all the passengers needed.
 More than 90% of the passengers are Japanese so I used Japanese and English every day.

-Even though I have Japanese proficiency, I found it difficult to respond to them spontaneously at the first time.
-But Japanese I learned from the Japanese language school was helping me so much to adapt quickly.
+Even though I have Japanese proficiency, I found it difficult to respond to them spontaneously for the first time.
+But the Japanese I learned from the Japanese language school was helping me so much to adapt quickly.
 I was chosen as employee of the month and in the next contract, I was designated as an Assistant Chief Reception.

 I had visited more than 50 countries in 6 of 7 continents in the world: Africa, Antarctica, Asia, Europe, North America, and South America.
-From all the countries I visited, the most memorable journey was Antarctica, South Pole.
+Of all the countries I visited, the most memorable journey was Antarctica, the South Pole.
 I saw penguins jumping from the iceberg and huge whales that welcomed the cruise ship with their tail.

 There, I felt I can get this opportunity because of the kindness and greatest of Allah SWT.
 I realized that impossible only with my power I could see the beauty of the world.
 Alhamdulillah.